McManus’ 6 FGs lift Broncos over Pats in COVID-delayed game

 Denver’s defense entered the game with two takeaways on the season.
 It forced three on Sunday, coming up with two interceptions and a fumble recovery.

 It was the first game back for Newton, who returned after missing New England’s Week 4 loss at Kansas City.
 He finished 17 of 25 for 157 yards.
-He also rushed 10 times for 76 yards and touchdown.
+He also rushed 10 times for 76 yards and a touchdown.
+Though both of his interceptions came off tipped balls, he said neither that nor his bout with COVID absolved him of his mistakes.

+“The time off showed, but I have to be better.
+And I will be better,” he said.

 The Broncos’ win snapped a four-game losing streak in New England.

-Denver (2-3) won despite being without leading rusher Melvin Gordon and top pass catcher Noah Fant, who was out with an ankle injury.
+Denver (2-3) won despite a 17-day layoff between games and being without leading rusher Melvin Gordon and top pass catcher Noah Fant, who was out with an ankle injury.
 Phillip Lindsay started in Gordon’s place and rushed 23 times for 101 yards.
 Tim Patrick had four catches for 101 yards.

 McManus, who connected on field goals of 52 and 54 yards, now has six games with multiple 50-yard field goals.
 That is tied with Baltimore’s Justin Tucker for the most in NFL history.